inspec/inspec-aws/docs-chef-io/content/aws_auto_scaling_group.md

 end
 ```

-**Ensure that an auto scaling group has the correct Launch Configuration name and VPC identifier.**
+Ensure that an auto scaling group has the correct Launch Configuration name and VPC identifier:

 ```ruby
 describe aws_auto_scaling_group('MyAutoScalingGroup') do